-With a conventional housing loan, you are expected to make fixed payments over a particular period of time.
-This is ideal if you are looking for a predictable payment scheme and want to plan your finances ahead.
+With a conventional housing loan, you’re expected to make fixed payments over a particular period of time.
+This is ideal if you’re looking for a predictable payment scheme and want to plan your finances ahead.

 Banks usually offer this type of home loan.
-You can control the interest rate of your flexible home loan, depending on how much you will deposit.
+You can control the interest rate of your flexible home loan, depending on how much you’ll deposit.
 You can also start principal repayment anytime.

 Housing Loan Options Based on Financing Scheme

-Most banks in the country offer housing loans.
-However, the application can be rigorous, with the amount of money you can borrow and loan terms varying from bank to bank.
+Most banks in the country offer bank financing housing loan.
+However, the application can be rigorous and bank financing requirements can be a lot, with the amount of money you can borrow and loan terms varying from bank to bank.

-If you are a Pag-IBIG member, you can get a housing loan from this government agency.
+If you’re a Pag-IBIG member, you can get a Pag-IBIG housing loan.
 This is open for salaried, self-employed, and OFWs up to the age of 65 years old.
-It also lets you borrow up to PHP 6 million for a residential lot, house, or condominium.
+It also lets you borrow up to ₱6 million for a residential lot, house, or condominium.

 You can get a housing loan directly from real estate developers.
+Usually, you’re only required to make a 10% to 30% down payment and submit your proof of income.
 However, this loan option has a shorter tenure of only up to five years.

 Here are the general eligibility criteria you must follow to qualify for a housing loan application:

-- Must be between 21 to 65 years old upon loan maturity
+- Between 21 to 65 years old upon loan maturity

 - If an OFW, special power of attorney must be provided as well as contract or certificate of employment (COE) approved by the Philippine Overseas Employment Administration (POEA)

-- If you are a foreigner, you must meet VISA requirements and submit your Alien Certificate of Registration.
+- If you’re a foreigner, you must meet VISA requirements and submit your Alien Certificate of Registration.

-If you are married, you and your spouse can apply for a housing loan together.
+If you’re married, you and your spouse can apply for a housing loan together.
 Your lender will evaluate both of you, according to your combined gross family income.
 This may allow you to borrow more.

-But, if you are single, you can still apply for a joint housing loan with a co-borrower.
+But if you’re single, you can still apply for a joint housing loan with a co-borrower.
 Your co-borrower will be equally responsible for repaying the loan.
 Note that you and your co-borrower will have to undergo the standard loan application and evaluation process.

 How Will My Eligibility Be Evaluated?

-When you apply for a housing loan in the Philippines, your lender will evaluate your application and ability to pay off the amount you wish to borrow based on the following:
+When you apply for a housing loan in the Philippines, your lender will evaluate your application and ability to pay off the amount you wish to borrow based on the following factors.